How to Create & Decorate Your Perfect Meditation Spot at Home

 Take your meditation outside

 You can go a step further and create a Zen-inspired garden in your outdoor area.
-A Zen-inspired garden also known as Japanese rock garden is a carefully composed and arranged landscape to meditate.
+A Zen-inspired garden also known as a Japanese rock garden is a carefully composed and arranged landscape to meditate.
 They were used as meditation spaces for the monks in temples of Zen Buddhism in Kyoto during the Muromachi period.

 The specific arrangement of rocks, stones, (sometimes water features) trees, bushes, shrubs and raked sand is created to imitate the true essence of nature - sand is raked in circles to represent ripples in water, stones are set one on top of each other to represent mountains and hills, etc.